 How to use onion juice on your hair

-If the information given above have made you brave enough to try the onion juice treatment, here is how you do it.
+If the information given above has made you brave enough to try the onion juice treatment, here is how you do it.

 - Grate an onion and strain the pulp.
 You can strain it with a sieve, by squeezing it between two spoons, or squeezing it through cheesecloth.
 Throw away the pulp and use only the juice.